convey-stack/convey-stack.github.io/_documentation/Web-API.md

                 .Post<AddParcel>("parcels", (req, ctx) => ctx.Response.Created($"parcels/{req.ParcelId}"))))
 ```

-As you can see, generic extensions can be used when defining the endpoints (although it's not required).
+As you can see, **generic extensions can be used when defining the endpoints** (although it's not required).
 Whenever you define a generic endpoint with a type `T`, it will bind the incoming request to the new instance of `T` (think of it as something similar to command).

-To automatically handle the incoming request, you can implement `IRequest` market interface for type `T` and create an `IRequestHandler<T>` that will be invoked automatically.
+To automatically handle the incoming request, you can implement `IRequest` marker interface for type `T` and create an `IRequestHandler<T>` that will be invoked automatically.

 ```csharp
 public class DeleteParcel : IRequest